MUESdummy/Meta-Universal-Equality-Scale/README.md

 ### MUES is a mirror that doesn’t reflect what you sound like — but how your structure holds when no one’s watching.
 It listens for contradiction, emotional weight, and whether your thoughts make contact — or just perform contact.
 It doesn’t care about personality.
 It doesn’t reward confidence.
 It just reflects what persists.

-A cognitive signal test — silent until something starts to form.
+- A cognitive signal test- silent until something starts to form.
 It shows no traits, no identity.
 Just what’s beginning to hold under reflection.

 > **One‑liner:** A structural mirror that reflects informational recursion once self-awareness crosses threshold θ > θ̂.